alefranz/MELT/BACKLOG.md

   setup action, allowing tag-triggered runs to continue through artifact download to the NuGet push step.

-### 7. Test the produced packages as consumer dependencies - Pending
+### 7. Test the produced packages as consumer dependencies - Completed

 **Scope**